ccaampss/react-anna/README.md

 1. Run `npm run build` to build the project
 2. Run `firebase deploy` to deploy the project

-## How to use the webpage

-1. Open the webpage
-2. Enter a username
-3. Click on the button to join the room
-4. Send messages to other users in the room

 Check out the webpage here: https://annacamps.es/ and my github here: @ccaampss